 Another fab head-to-toe look thanks to Primark.
 I learned so much from partnering with this amazing company.
-If you didn’t know, their prices are insanely low (see the first Primark OOTD post here).
+If you didn’t know, their prices are insanely low.
 I wanted to learn about more about Primark and how they continue to offer such low prices.
 But first, a little backstory.

 I was born & raised in Bangladesh.
 I moved to America in 2000 with my entire family.
 Almost 4 years ago, I went back to visit Bangladesh.
 My first impression when I first visited my country after so many years was a little overwhelming.
 I noticed more buildings and more people.
 The city was overpopulated and filled with garment factories.
 Bangladesh is the world’s second-largest garment exporter.
 The labor there is extremely cheap, which is why more and more companies are moving their production from China to Bangladesh.
 The Bangladeshi garment industry employs around 4 million people, about 90 percent are women.

 Many of you have probably seen the news or heard the tragic story about the Rana Plaza building that collapsed in Bangladesh in 2013.
 After the incident, many wanted to boycott “Made in Bangladesh” clothing, which is completely understandable.
 But you have to realize that boycotting usually does more harm than good.
 Boycotting means all those people in the city will be out of a job.

 But, how can we help?
 As consumers we have to push companies to create better working conditions for the people in the garment industry.
 To encourage better working conditions, we have to support companies that supports the garment workers.